 Ko Zach tāku ingoa.

 I am Zach and proud to be the Year 6 classroom teacher of Room 4.
-For the last few years I have been teaching across the Wellington area.
+For the last few years, I have been teaching across the Wellington area.
 I am pleased to be back home in Hawkes Bay and really excited to be part of the Raureka whānau.
 I look forward to working with the kids and ensuring I provide rich contextual learning experiences.

 My name is Mandy Butler and I am teaching in Room 21.
-I have 15 years teaching experience ranging from Years 7 and 8 through to New Entrants.
+I have 15 years of teaching experience ranging from Years 7 and 8 through to New Entrants.
 I have taught in London and in different parts of New Zealand before coming back to settle in Hawkes Bay.
-My passion in teaching is literacy, and music!
+My passion for teaching is literacy and music!
 I love watching our vibrant tamariki progress at Raureka School.